johno/ruby_optimization_techniques/final/final.md

 ### 2.1 Purpose

 Jruby endeavors to solve many Ruby performance issues by eliminating the standard interpreter and instead taking ruby syntax and compiling as much of the core libraries as possible to Java bytecode.
 Current versions of JRuby support both just-in-time compilation as well as ahead-of-time compilation to Java bytecode.
 In using these various stages of bytecode in addition to some portions of the standard interpreter, this allows for several advantages over the standard interpreter.

 One of the more obvious improvements is the ability to call and use standard Java libraries and classes from within ruby projects.
 For larger organizations already using Java for core library support, this allows for improved flexibility of the development environment.

 ### 2.2.
 Performance

 In 2007, JRuby’s overall performace was compared with Ruby 1.8.5, the Yarv interpreter (now merged into Ruby’s official interpreter), and Rubinius.
 In it, only 10% of tests performed had JRuby outperforming standard Ruby.
-These speed enhancements, however, still managed to run all Ruby benchmarks without timing out or producing an error, a claim that no other non-standard Ruby implementation could make [Cangiano, 2007].
+These speed enhancements, however, still managed to run all Ruby benchmarks without timing out or producing an error, a claim that no other non-standard Ruby implementation could make.

-(Image 2)
-Recent benchmarks performed in 2014 between the latest implementations of JRuby and Ruby (Image 2) are comparable to standard Ruby.
+Recent benchmarks performed in 2014 between the latest implementations of JRuby and Ruby are comparable to standard Ruby.
 While some benchmarks provided an optimized runtime, the increased memory overhead of JRuby (>10x) makes scaling ruby applications problematic.

 In addition to JRuby's memory woes, the biggest performance downside of JRuby comes from the speed of initializing the JVM to begin with.
 A simple ruby script that would take the MRI a fraction of a second to run would require several additional seconds just due to JVM launch times.